 *Lazy folks (like me) can also opt for store-bought vegan ice cream (my favorite is So Delicious Vanilla Coconut Ice Cream).

-*Nutrition information is a rough estimate for 1 of 6 servings without sides or toppings, calculated without the coconut oil and apple juice.
+*Nutrition information is a rough estimate calculated with the lesser amount of apples, without sides or toppings, calculated without the coconut oil and apple juice.

 Nutrition Per Serving (1 of 6 servings)

 - Calories: 195